Atrial Fibrillation (cont.)

 For many people with infrequent and brief episodes of atrial fibrillation, the episodes are brought on by a number of triggers.
 Because some of these involve excessive alcohol intake or skipping medications, this is sometimes called "holiday heart "or "Saturday night heart."
 Some of these people are able to avoid episodes or have fewer episodes by avoiding their triggers.
 Common triggers include alcohol and caffeine in susceptible individuals.

-Pictures of atrial fibrillation (AFib)
+Pictures of Atrial Fibrillation (AFib)

-Picture of electrical pathways of the heart
+Picture of the heart

 Medically Reviewed by a Doctor on 11/3/2014